 - Access to an instructor who can answer personalized questions and provide individualized feedback regarding your test performance

 Yes!
 The LSAC provides free sample LSATs and free questions.
 Furthermore, you can also find free LSAT practice tests online.
-Some companies also offer free online LSAT courses.
-Additionally, the LSAC also partnered with Khan Academy to offer a free online LSAT course.
+Some companies also offer free online LSAT courses like Khan Academy, who’ve partnered with LSAC to offer a free online LSAT course.
 Libraries may have test preparation books and other materials that you can check out for free.
 If you know someone who recently attended law school, you could also ask if they still have any of their test preparation books.

 Is There Anything that I Should Avoid in My LSAT Preparation?